yhongsen/hongsen/content/pages/travel/national-parks.md

 photos: ../../galleries/travel/national-parks.yaml
 ---

-A collection of landscape photos from my travels to several national parks across the States, including California, Colorado, Maine, Utah, and Arizona.
+A collection of landscape photos from my travels to several national parks across the United States, including California, Colorado, Maine, Utah, and Arizona.